 That’s it – those are the most important skills needed going into Kindergarten.
 If your child has these skills, he or she is in a good place already.
 If not, teaching the basics of any of these skills is not all that difficult.
 The biggest one is learning how to read, which isn’t easy, but I have another article especially for you about how to teach your child to read which makes it easier and fun.

 If your child can’t sit still easily, can’t walk in line easily, other things like that, it’s OK: he or she will learn in Kindergarten.
 But if there are behavioral issues beyond restlessness or excitability, those are things you must address in order to give your child the best chance for learning well.
 If you have questions, check with a professional, such as an educator or your child's pediatrician.

 Can all children achieve these school readiness skills?

 Yes, they can!
-I’m aware that these skills sound a little complex to those of us who had entered Kindergarten in a slightly different era where few to no skills were required.
+I’m aware that these skills sound a little complex to those who had entered Kindergarten in a slightly different era where few to no skills were required.
 Rest assured though, this shortlist of skills for school readiness is very achievable by virtually all children so long as you put in the time to help your child learn the skill.
 This is true even if your child is not especially academically oriented.
 The only exception I could see would be for some students who may have a learning disability.
 Even so, some (but not all) special ed students can manage this shortlist of skills prior to entering Kindergarten.